 If someone asks you a question or comes to you for your opinion, it can be easy to panic and rush in with an answer, any answer.
 It is better to take a deep breath and really consider what you’re going to say before you say it.

 Being assertive is not just about what you say and how you say it.
-In order to respect others in the conversation, it is important to listen to them and understand their opinion without interrupting them or responding in a rude manner, even if you disagree with them.
+In order to respect others in the conversation, it is important to listen to them and understand their opinions.
+Incorporating other’s information and points of view into your responses makes a great impression on your peers.
+Assertive individuals will listen without interrupting others or responding in a rude manner, even if you disagree with them.

 Could you be more assertive at work?
 I provide coaching tailored specifically toward assertiveness and confidence in the workplace.
 Get in touch if you are interested.